Skip to main content

 SSO Application User Name.
 (Refer to details above.)

-Click the 'Next' button and the program will upload the SSO mappings.
+Then, click the 'Next' button to upload the SSO mappings.

-The upload will check that the TASS user code is valid and that there is not already a mapping for this TASS user code/Third Party application combination.
+The upload will check that the TASS user code is valid and that there is no existing mapping for this TASS user code/third-party application combination.
 You will need to rectify these errors in your CSV file and retry the upload.

 JavaScript errors detected